cmillani/cmillani.github.io/_posts/2022-02-12-terraforming-home-assistant.markdown

   delay: 5
 ```

 Also not reliable - worked once, failed another time.
 I could not find the documentation to the output of `cloud_init_data_facts`, so I tried yet another route: cloud init has a `cli` with a status command that has a _wait_ parameter that, according to docs, will block until completion.
-That allied with a hardcoded check (not ideal, but as a first version of this script will be enough), allowed a more reliable wait (as far as I could tell):
+That allied with a hardcoded check on the output (not ideal, but as a first version of this script will be enough), allowed a more reliable wait (as far as I could tell):

 ```yaml
 - name: Wait cloud init success